janobourian/aws/docs/solution_architect/ec2.md

     * Have a provisioned capacity
     * Delete on termination (root is deleted by default)

+* EBS Snapshots
+    * Make a backup of your EBS volume at a point in time
+    * Can copy snapshots across AZ or Region
+    * EBS Snapshot to EBS Snapshot Archive
+    * EBS Snapshot to Recycle Bin
+    * Fast Snapshot Restore

 ### AMI

+* Amazon Machine Image
+* AMI are a customization of an EC2 Instance
+* AMI are built for a specific region and can be copied across regions

 ### EC2 Instance Store